 - Ability to laugh at our stupid jokes (and the occasional good one)

-- Experience with CSS preprocessors & libraries (particularly sass)
+- Experience with CSS preprocessors & libraries (particularly sass, bourbon & susy)

-- Familiarity with command line tools like git, gulp and wp-cli
+- Solid knowledge of command line tools like git, grunt and wp-cli

 - Won’t lose your s#!% if you occasionally get feedback like “can we make the logo bigger?” or “change the padding by 1px,” which may happen despite our best efforts

-- Willingness to work in a fast-paced environment (we keep pretty busy!)
+- Willingness to work in a fast-paced environment (think of an Aaron Sorkin TV show)

-- Ability to “put yourself in someone else’s shoes” by thinking about the client’s and client’s users’ needs
+- Ability to “put yourself in someone else’s shoes” by thinking about the client’s and client’s customers’ use cases

-- Ability to review designs and anticipate questions, problems and issues with responsive/interactive elements that may not have been fully considered
+- Ability to review a static designs and anticipate questions, problems and issues with responsive/interactive elements that may not have been fully considered

 - Superb written & oral communication skills